-The following sections describe governance and high-level principles surrounding the JupyterHub Project.
+The following sections describe governance and high-level principles surrounding the JupyterHub and Binder projects.

 The mission of the JupyterHub Project is to create, advance, and promote open technology that enables interactive computing sessions via shared infrastructure.